Steps to Racing

 Suggestion - Do internet searches to learn more details after you see what each topic’s objective is

 The best advice anyone can give a beginner is to “read.”
 It must become a habit for successful racing.
 Each race runs with slightly different variations to rules, and it is these variations that trip up even the seasoned sailor.
-Become a veracious reader.
+Become a voracious reader.

 Notice of Race